quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part25_Terms_and_Conce.md

 :p What are the steps for discharging a contract via performance in the provided example?
 ??x
 In the given example, a buyer and seller entered into an agreement via e-mail to sell a Lexus RX for $48,000.
-The contract is discharged by performance when the buyer pays $48,000 to the seller, and the seller transfers possession of the Lexus to the buyer. x??
+The contract is discharged by performance when the buyer pays$48,000 to the seller, and the seller transfers possession of the Lexus to the buyer. x??

 ---